CodeMuncher64/FlightComputer/README.md

-disregard the code in the main directory everything. all the code other then flightcomputer-main is only for archiving
+disregard the code in the main directory. all the code other then flightcomputer-main is only for archiving